0auBSQ/OpenTaiko/README.md

 I can't share the skin for obvious reasons (Wouldn't take the risk of getting sued lol)

 But you can reconstitute the skin yourself following the `README_SKIN.md` guide.

+(`README_SKIN.md` guide will be updated at each skin update, please take a look at it each time you download an update to be sure you don't miss any required asset)

 Self-made assets will be distributed separately.